Sfx-re/vage/README.md

 - **Core Engine Systems** – Fully customized rendering, physics, and scripting pipelines.
 - **Gameplay Mechanics** – Proprietary AI, animation, and game logic systems.
 - **Development Tools** – Build pipelines, configuration systems, and deployment tools for internal use only.
-- **Branding & Assets** – All logos, UI/UX elements, and engine identifiers are **protected intellectual property** of DJsiita Studios.
+- **Branding & Assets** – All logos, UI/UX elements, and engine identifiers are **protected intellectual property** of SitizenFX.

 ---

 ## License

 This engine is governed by the **VAGE Engine – Private Game Engine License, Version 1.0 (August 1, 2025)**.
-All modifications, enhancements, and new systems created by DJsiita Studios are **proprietary and restricted**.
+All modifications, enhancements, and new systems created by SitizenFX are **proprietary and restricted**.

 - **Full license details:** See `LICENSE` file
 - **Governing law:** Zambia